Canada - Burundi Relations

 Bilateral relations between Canada and Burundi have been very limited since the start of the April 2015 political crisis.
 Canada has made numerous interventions, domestically and internationally, to express its concerns to Burundian authorities on the human rights situation in that country.
 This includes the Full Government Response to the Sixth Report of the Standing Committee on Foreign Affairs and International Development Entitled “Division and Human Rights Violations in Burundi” and recommendations to Burundi in the third cycle of the UN Human Rights Council Universal Periodic Review in 2018.

-In 2017, two-way merchandise trade between Canada and Burundi totalled $1.86 million, comprising $1.6 million worth of exports to, and $275,000 worth of imports from, Burundi.
+In 2018, two-way merchandise trade between Canada and Burundi totaled $10.14 million, comprising $9.66 million worth of exports to, and $480,000 worth of imports from, Burundi.
 Top Canadian merchandise exports to Burundi included textile art, wheat, vehicles and parts, electrical machinery and tools.
 The top product imported to Canada from Burundi was coffee.